Lemon-Chad/jpizza-docs/source/libs.md

 To start using `awt`, you must call `awt::init()`.
 If not, all other functions will fail!

+### Window Functions

+You can create multiple windows, but only one can be active at a time.

+The library stores an array of all windows, and the active window.
+You can change the index of the active window by calling `awt::setWindow(index)`.

+The library has a "focus window" that when closed, will exit the program.
+You can change the focus window by calling `awt::focuswWindow()` to focus the current window.

+- `awt::createWindow` : Creates a new window and returns its index.
+- `awt::setWindow<index>` : Sets the active window to the given index.
+- `awt::focusWindow` : Sets the focus window to the current window.
+- `awt::windowIndex` : Returns the index of the current window.
+- `awt::windowCount` : Returns the number of windows.
+- `awt::width` : Returns the width of the current window.
+- `awt::height` : Returns the height of the current window.

 ### Draw Functions

 - `drawPoly<points, color>` : Draws a polygon with the vertices being the given points and shaded in the given color.